 - Preheat the oven to 400°F. Butter a shallow 3-quart casserole.
 Bring a large pot of salted water to a boil.

 - Line a plate with paper towels.
 Place the sliced shallots in a small saucepan and pour in canola or vegetable oil to cover.
-Place the pan on the stove, turn the heat to medium and allow the shallots to cook, stirring occasionally until they turn medium brown.
+Place the pan on the stove, turn the heat to medium and allow the shallots to cook, with the heat barely at a simmer, stirring occasionally until they turn medium brown, about 5 minutes.
 Drain them in a fine-mesh sieve, reserving the oil for another use, then turn the shallots onto the paper-plate lined plate and blot with another paper towel.
 Sprinkle with salt.

 - Fill a large bowl with water and some ice.
 Plunge the haricot verts into the pot of boiling water, and cook for about 5 minutes, just until crisp tender.
 Drain and plunge the partially cooked green beans into the ice water to stop the cooking.
 Drain.